lemandog/Aldegiding/README.md

 Compete with your friends for higher score, write it on paper and store your results!
 ### Show them wonders of Aldegiding.
 Show them the way.

-# illegal aldegiding farm, circa 20██
+# illegal aldegiding farm, 20██
 ![7Q-6obhWBuQ](https://user-images.githubusercontent.com/73439281/127904842-a0f02dbe-79fa-43dd-998e-a75fc0671e69.jpg)

 # First historical proof of aldegiding, aprox ████ B.C.